MicrosoftDocs/azure-dev-docs/articles/terraform/store-state-in-azure-storage.md

 Take note of the storage account name, container name, and storage access key.
 These values are needed when you configure the remote state.

-## Configure state back end
+## Configure state backend

-The Terraform state back end is configured when you run the `terraform init` command.
-The following data is needed to configure the state back end:
+The Terraform state backend is configured when you run the `terraform init` command.
+The following data is needed to configure the state backend:

 - **storage_account_name**: The name of the Azure Storage account.
 - **container_name**: The name of the blob container.